& Community Centers

 - Risus, in Polish!
 There are two Polish

 translations, one by Slawomir Wrzesien (RTF only); another is the revision

 - Risus, in Japanese! is just

 kind of awesome, don't you think?
 Matt Creech did the work.

 - Risus: Altmuligrollespillet is Risus

 in Esperanto, translated by Chris Gledhill, which means Risus can now

 be enjoyed in a larger number of awesome sci-fi settings.

-- Risus, in Korean!
+- Risus, in Chinese!
 I'm actually not sure

 it drifted in as flotsam on the Web.
 Drop me a line if you know who I should